cselleck/Goals_Dashboard/README.md

 * All numeric values are stored as numbers and not strings.
 * Monthly and annual goals are stored internally and can be referenced by Tableau.
 * Phone metrics and time management are each stored on separate tables, as they originate from different applications.

+Please note that all the data is completely fictional- any correlation to your own progress is purely coincidental, and possibly cause for concern.